Early Childhood at Gillispie is comprised of our Preschool and Prekindergarten programs for children ages 2-5.

 No, however all children are required to participate in a period of quiet rest time.
 Some children fall asleep and some do not.
 The duration of rest time varies from class to class.

 Gillispie uses several communication tools to keep parents engaged and informed.
 A weekly, schoolwide digital newsletter called The Sun is sent via email.
-Also, classroom teachers publish stories on Storypark.
+Also, classroom teachers publish stories on Seesaw.
 These stories provide more detailed narratives about your child that include pictures, quotes and descriptions of their learning journeys.

 Gillispie faculty are trained and committed to empowering students with the social, emotional, and verbal tools to advocate for themselves and communicate with their peers.
 Many issues can be resolved by getting down to the child’s level and solving the problem together by making observations and suggestions.
 If a situation is unsafe, then teachers can intervene and continue problem solving safely.